AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 The prerequisites for using the Web SDK are listed [here](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/prerequisite.html?lang=en#fundamentals).

 On that page, there's a requirement for an "Event Dataset" and, just like it sounds, this is a dataset to hold your experience event data.
-To send consent information with events, the [Privacy Details mixin](https://github.com/adobe/xdm/blob/master/docs/reference/mixins/experience-event/experienceevent-privacy.schema.md) needs to be added to your Experience Event schema:
+To send consent information with events, the [Privacy Details field group](https://github.com/adobe/xdm/blob/master/docs/reference/field groups/experience-event/experienceevent-privacy.schema.md) needs to be added to your Experience Event schema:

 ![](./images/event-schema.png)

 For the Platform consent standard v2.0, we’ll also need access to Adobe Experience Profile to create an XDM Individual Profile schema and dataset.
-For a tutorial on schema creation, see [Create a schema using the Schema Editor](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html?lang=en#tutorials) and for the required Preference Details profile mixin see [XDM documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/overview.html?lang=en).
+For a tutorial on schema creation, see [Create a schema using the Schema Editor](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html?lang=en#tutorials) and for the required Preference Details profile field group see [XDM documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/overview.html?lang=en).

 This tutorial assumes you have access to Data Collection and have created a client-side tags property with the Web SDK extension installed and a working library created and built for development.
 These topics are detailed and demonstrated in these documents: